CodePushGo/website/src/content/blog/en/integrate-universal-links-capacitor-nextjs.md

 }
 ```

-Upload this file to the `.well-known` directory on your domain, making it accessible at `https://www.capgo.app/.well-known/apple-app-site-association`.
+Upload this file to the `.well-known` directory on your domain, making it accessible at `https://www.codepushgo.com/.well-known/apple-app-site-association`.

-In Xcode, add the domain to your app's entitlements using the format `applinks:capgo.app`.
+In Xcode, add the domain to your app's entitlements using the format `applinks:codepushgo.com`.

 ## Android Configuration